 - Improving the current situation of annual energy data of APEC member economies; - Sharing of experiences in energy consumption surveys; - International developments on energy statistics; - Uses of energy statistics and additional data requirements by data users; and - Monitoring APERC energy intensity reduction and renewable energy doubling goals.

-APERC will publish the APEC Energy Statistics 2014 and APEC Energy Handbook 2014 before EWG52.
+APERC will publish the APEC Energy Statistics 2014 and APEC Energy Handbook 2014 before the end of November 2016.